the-lodestone-project/Lodestone/README.md

 ## Getting Started <img src="/assets/items/upscaled/iron_sword.png" width="20" height="20">

 > [!IMPORTANT]
-> Some parts of the code are still in development and do not work!
+> project lodestone is still in development and has some bugs.

 All instalation instructons and documentation can be found [here](https://lodestone-documentation.vercel.app/ "docs") <img src="/assets/items/upscaled/arrow.png" width="25" height="25"> but here is the general idea.